Rajinikanth and Amitabh Bachchan Set to Dazzle Again in Vettaiyan Trailer Release - www.lokmattimes.com

 Rajinikanth and Amitabh Bachchan Set to Dazzle Again in Vettaiyan Trailer Release

-New Delhi [India], October 7: The wait to see Rajnikant and Amitabh Bachchan together once again is about to ...
+PNN New Delhi [India], October 8: The wait to see Rajnikant and Amitabh Bachchan together once again is about ...

-Interestingly, as soon as the hard-hitting trailer of ‘Vettaiyan’ was released, the film’s trailer in all five languages was trending on YouTube and on X (formerly Twitter).
+Interestingly, as soon as the hard-hitting trailer of 'Vettaiyan' was released, the film's trailers in all five languages were trending on YouTube and on X (formerly twitter).
 It indicates how receptive and eager the audiences are to watch the film on the big screens.
-The audience’s positive response has boosted the morale of the cast and crew of the film, and the filmmakers can’t wait to see the audience’s reactions once the movie is released on Vijayadashmi.
+The audience's positive response has boosted the morale of the cast and crew of the film and the filmmakers can't wait to see the audience's reactions once the movie is released on Vijayadashmi.

 Released on Wednesday, the Vettaiyan trailer shows glimpses of both superstars in an epic show-off.
 The intriguing trailer of this crime and justice saga has invoked nostalgia among the fans of Rajnikant and Amitabh who had waited long enough to see them back together.
 The trailer starts with heinous crime against women while the police department struggles to solve the incident and serve justice As an encounter specialist, Rajnikant decides to take matters into his own hands and deliver justice instantly whereas Amitabh, who plays the character of Sathyavan in the film, has been shown as a man of integrity and provides a solid moral arc to the story.
 The commanding screen presence of Rajnikant and Amitabh Bachchan in this twisted crime thriller is one the major highlights of the film.